Relic: Eastern Orthodoxy

-While Orthodoxy does not make use of the strict classification system of the Roman Catholic Church, it too recognizes and venerates relics which may pertain to Jesus Christ or a saint, such as a relic of the True Cross, the Chains of Saint Peter (feast day, 16 January), the grapevine cross of Saint Nino of Georgia, etc. Places can also be considered holy.
-When one makes a pilgrimage to a shrine he may bring back something from the place, such as soil from the Holy Land or from the grave of a saint.

 In art

 Many churches were built along pilgrimage routes.
 A number in Europe were either founded or rebuilt specifically to enshrine relics, (such as San Marco in Venice) and to welcome and awe the large crowds of pilgrims who came to seek their help.
 Romanesque buildings developed passageways behind the altar to allow for the creation of several smaller chapels designed to house relics.
 From the exterior, this collection of small rooms is seen as a cluster of delicate, curved roofs at one end of the church, a distinctive feature of many Romanesque churches.
 Gothic churches featured lofty, recessed porches which provided space for statuary and the display of relics.

 Historian and philosopher of art Hans Belting observed that in medieval painting, images explained the relic and served as a testament to its authenticity.
 In Likeness and Presence, Belting argued that the cult of relics helped to stimulate the rise of painting in medieval Europe.